ItsBenign-Pavan/Azure-SOC-simulation-project/02-sentinel-configuration/README.md

 ---

 ## 🔗 Next Step
-Proceeding to deploy a Virtual Machine to generate security events and enable log ingestion.
+Proceeding to configure data connectors to enable log ingestion into Microsoft Sentinel.